 Alex Padilla represents the state of California in the US Senate.
 He was sworn into office by Vice President Kamala Harris, his predecessor.

-The California State Seal of Civic Engagement, affixed to your diploma, recognizes and celebrates your informed participation in the civic life of your community.
+The California State Seal of Civic Engagement, affixed to your diploma, celebrates your informed participation in the civic life of your community.
 It's a fairly new program, and not every school district offers it yet.
 What does it take to make it real in your district?

 Dr. Marika Manos is leading efforts to implement the Civic Seal in school districts in Orange County.
 She will provide her perspective about the value of the Seal, the challenges that must be overcome, and how students can help make it available in their the districts.